NormalVR/Normcore-Documentation/src/architecture/client.md

 ---
 layout: docs
-title: How Normcore Works
+title: Unity Client
 ---
-# How Normcore Works
+# Unity Client
 This document describes the overall architecture of Normcore and how state is synchronized between players.

 ## Rooms